-Our chief operating decision maker ("CODM") is our Chief Executive Officer.
-Our CODM relies on internal management reporting that analyzes consolidated results to the net earnings level and operating segment's Adjusted EBITDA.
-Our CODM has ultimate responsibility for enterprise decisions.
-Our CODM determines, in particular, resource allocation for, and monitors the performance of, the consolidated enterprise, the Towable segment, and the Motorhome segment.
+The Company's chief operating decision maker ("CODM") is its Chief Executive Officer.
+The Company's CODM relies on internal management reporting that analyzes consolidated results to the net earnings level and operating segment's Adjusted EBITDA.
+The Company's CODM has ultimate responsibility for enterprise decisions.
+The Company's CODM determines, in particular, resource allocation for, and monitors the performance of, the consolidated enterprise, the Towable segment, and the Motorhome segment.
 The operating segments' management have responsibility for operating decisions, allocating resources, and assessing performance within their respective segments.
-The accounting policies of both reportable segments are the same and are described in Note 1, Summary of Significant Accounting Policies, of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended August 31, 2019.
+The accounting policies of both reportable segments are the same and are described in Note 1, Summary of Significant Accounting Policies, of the Notes to Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for the fiscal year ended August 31, 2019.

-We evaluate the performance of our reportable segments based on Adjusted EBITDA.
+The Company evaluates the performance of its reportable segments based on Adjusted EBITDA.
 EBITDA is defined as net income before interest expense, provision for income taxes, and depreciation and amortization expense.
 Adjusted EBITDA is defined as net income before interest expense, provision for income taxes, depreciation and amortization expense, and other adjustments made in order to present comparable results from period to period.
 Examples of items excluded from Adjusted EBITDA include acquisition-related fair-value inventory step-up, acquisition-related costs, restructuring expenses, and non-operating income.